dotnet/csharpstandard/standard/expressions.md

 - For a value parameter, if the parameter’s passing mode is value
   - the argument expression is evaluated and an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) to the corresponding parameter type is performed.
 The resulting value becomes the initial value of the value parameter in the function member invocation.
-  - otherwise, the parameter’s passing mode is input, in which case, an unnamed *variable_reference* is created with the same type as that of the corresponding parameter.
+  - otherwise, the parameter’s passing mode is input, in which case, a storage location is created with the same type as that of the corresponding parameter.
 The argument expression is evaluated and an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) to the corresponding parameter type is performed.
-The resulting value becomes the initial value of the unnamed *variable_reference* whose storage location becomes the storage location represented by the input parameter in the function member invocation.
+The resulting value is stored within that storage location.
+That storage location is represented by the input parameter in the function member invocation.

      > *Example*: Given the following declarations and method calls:
      >